Conventional Report June 2022

 hours of which may be completed in distance learning or correspondence courses, during the

-12-month period immediately preceding the beginning of the new
+12-month period immediately preceding the beginning of the new period of licensing.

 [year, at least 20 hours of continuing education approved by the Board.
 Not more